danielgtaylor/nesh/website.md

 #### nesh.version
 The Nesh version.

+#### nesh.config
+The configuration module.
+See below in the Configuration section for more information.

 #### nesh.defaults
 An object containing default values that are set when no such value is passed to `nesh.start`'s `opts` parameter.